 Wind & energy Analysis

-GL Garrad Hassan provides crucial support to evaluate the economics of a project.
+DNV GL provides crucial support to evaluate the economics of a project.

 The steps involved in a wind and energy assessment are as follows:

 - Site visit to review monitoring equipment and where appropriate site characteristics

 - Wind data filtering and quality control to detect any erroneous or suspect observations